Free shipping on your order

 Silk contains of 18 kinds of amino acids; its high protein content makes silk much kinder to the skin with little to no friction due.

-The silk face mask is only for daily use, which does not have anti-virus effectiveness for COVID-19.
-You are suggested to use it with professional protective masks for comfort and skincare.
+The silk face mask is only for daily use, you are suggested to use professional medical masks for COVID-19.
 Given health concerns, silk face masks are not returnable or exchangeable.

 This cozy silk face mask is made from 100% Mulberry silk, super soft and breathable, and also skin-friendly.